mitel-networks/third-party-chat-bots/azure-bot-handoff/README.md

 There are 2 main configurations,
 1. if you are creating your own Bot Framework SDK bot, then you only need to place the Interceptor middleware in the pipeline ahead of your Bot.
 Your bot will need to send a `handoff.initiate` activity when it wants to handoff to a human.
-2. if you have a running bot that you cannot modify (sw), such as one created by Microsoft CoPilot Studio, then you would build an Interceptor/Relay Bot based on this package.
+2. if you have a running bot that you cannot modify, such as one created by Microsoft CoPilot Studio, then you would build an Interceptor/Relay Bot based on this package.
 Configure your users to connect to this bot and the RelayBot to connect to your target bot.

 ### Interceptor Middleware